Yoric/yaiouom/README.md

 The difference between two ºC temperatures is a value that may be multiplied or divided.
 We do not attempt to differentiate between these things.

+# Credits

+While this refinement type is much simpler (and more limited) than the original, it draws heavy inspiration from F#'s type system.